BACK TO INDEX//BACK TO BLIND CHOICE

-Australian artist Alex Rizkalla together with Julie Davies returned to Melbourne from their stay at the Künstlerhaus Bethanien with the idea to start an exhibition series (in Melbourne) focused on exchange and collaboration between Australian and European artists.
-Supported by the Victoria Arts Council the exhibition series "h - an International Project" was inaugurated in September 1997.
+Australian artists Alex Rizkalla and Julie Davies returned to Melbourne from their stay at the Künstlerhaus Bethanien in Berlin with the idea to start an exhibition series (in Melbourne) focused on exchange and collaboration between Australian and European artists.
+Supported by the Victoria Arts Council the exhibition series "h - an International Project" was launched in September 1997.

 A. make a stopover in Korea on the way to Australia, to see what condition, if any, the Taejon chimney was in, and

 The chimney turned out to be in good condition, in reality looking better now than at the time of the Expo.
 Now - five years later - the surrounding futuristic buildings where in various states of decay, whereas the brick of a chimney only change for the positive in five years.
 The park was kept open as a "Science Park" (motto: "Science is your Friend") but was occupied, if at all, mainly by Korean marriage couples with photographer entourage.
-One couple was seen taking up position by the chimney, but unfortunately J.S. was too far away.
-(At a later date new photographs from taejon will be attached to this page.)
+One couple was seen taking up position by the chimney, but unfortunately JS was too far away to catch this scene on film.

-The work done during the trip consist of four photo-collages, that each is an attempt to recreate as well as possible (by the way of photos put together in a grid) the visual structure of a Test painting.
-Each painting was "photographed" during a specific period of time- and in a specific area.
-Lot's of film was used.
+The work done during the trip consists of four photo-collages, each an attempt to recreate as precisely as possible (by the way of photos put together in a grid) the visual structure of a Test painting.
+Each painting was "photographed" during a specific period of time – and in a specific area.
+Lots of film was used.
 The practical emphasis was on form, while the hidden agenda was all on content...
 The method was given the name "Photo-Mapping".
 The following works were produced:

 "Photo-Mapping Test 3" ---------- March 31 (Berlin)-April 2 (Kimpo Airport, Seoul)